beniroquai/miniSPIM/README.md

 ## License
 Hardware follows the CERN license.
 Everything else is licensed under CC-BY-NC.

+Everything is free to use - but we would like to ask you for any suggestions and comments.
+This makes sure, that we can improve this project.

 Everything was developed in the [@Heintzmann-Lab](www.nanoimaging.de) around Rainer Heintzmann at the IPHT Jena.

 ## Contribution